 Are you ready?
-Take the next step and apply to Drake.
+Take the next step and apply to Drake for free today.

 Since we review each application for admission individually, there is no single, inflexible set of standards—such as GPA, test score, or years of courses.
 The information below outlines what you will need to put together your transfer application to Drake.
 We're here to help; contact your admission counselor if you have any questions.